mrmiguez/citrus/README.rst

     :target: https://coveralls.io/github/mrmiguez/citrus

-citrus is a python utility for transforming the output of OAI-PMH aggregators into DPLA's MAPv4 JSON-LD.
+citrus is a python utility for harvesting and transforming the output of OAI-PMH aggregators into DPLA's MAPv4 JSON-LD.
 The current implementation supports the metadata standards:

-- Dublin Core (dc)
-- Qualified Dublin Core (dcterms)
-- MODS

-The `wiki <https://github.com/mrmiguez/citrus/wiki>`_ details the specifics of the transformation methods.

 Dependencies
 ------------